Project ideas and list of Supervisors last updated: 1 Jan 2025

 Robotics

-• Design a robot for a specific task (security, mine removal, fire fighting)
+• Design a robot for a specific task (surveillance, patrolling, search and rescue etc.)

 Electronics